Raviteq/adrapid-api/source/includes/_orders.md

 ```
 ### Sending colors

-Colors can be sent in HEX, rgb(a), CMYK or HSL.
+Colors can be send in HEX, rgb(a), CMYK or HSL.

 ### Setting banner/video formats for order

-Order formats are determined by the string formats.
+Order formats are determined by format strings.
 The formats string should contain a set of
 order items, separated by commas.
 Each item is named by its format, separated by an underscore,
 followed by the size or identifier.

 For example banner_320x160 and video_horizontal_15s ar valid formats.
 Some formats string examples:

-`banner_980x240,banner_300x1050:google_adwords,video_horizontal_15s`
+`banner_980x240, banner_300x1050:google_adwords, video_horizontal_15s`

 Available formats for a given template could be retrieved using the *get template formats* API.